|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Sunk April 29, 1944 by friendly fire

 Built by Electric Boat Co.
 (Elco) in Bayonne, NJ.
+Delivered to the U. S. Navy (USN) as PT-347.
 Assigned to Squadron 25 (MTB-25).
 Assigned to captain Lt(jg) Robert J. Williams.
 Nicknamed "Zombie".

 On April 29, 1944 at 7:05am two F4U Corsairs from VMF-215 led by Major James K. Dill